Hitanshu1512/DevConnector-2.0/README.md

-# devconnector.github.io
+# devconnector reloaded
-Social Media platform for developers
+A Social Media platform for developers